adafruit/Wippersnapper_Boards/README.md

 # Examples

-Example hardware definitions can be found in the `definitions/` directory.
+Example hardware descriptions can be found in the `descriptions/` directory.

 # Limitations
 * Wippersnapper currently only supports WiFi, Cellular and Ethernet connectivity.